HazAT/poe-item-search/README.md

 ## Known issues

-- Armour and Energy Shield are added twice to the search query because they are multiple times in stats.json
+- Armour, Energy Shield, Accuracy, and probably other attributes are added twice to the search query because they are multiple times in stats.json

 ## Contributing